Hghrv/hangman378/README.md

         AICore retains ownership of the intellectual property rights (including Copyright) in this project.
 No part of the course materials may be copied, reproduced, republished, uploaded, sold, licensed or otherwise exploited for any commercial purpose whatsoever.

-        Please consult to the Terms of Sevices on the [AICore website](https://www.theaicore.com/) for more information.
+        Please consult the Terms of Sevices on the AICore website (https://www.theaicore.com/) for more information.